 Turn down freelance projects 🤔

-Part of being a professional independent worker is knowing when to take on freelance projects and when to pass.
+Part of being a professional freelancer is knowing when to take on freelance projects and when to pass.
 In fact, a 2022 report found that 57 percent of creatives say that saying “no” is an underrated skill.
 So while it might seem counterintuitive, turning down freelance projects will serve you and your business in the future.

 Prevent burnout with time management ⌛